Mechanical and Aerospace Engineering

 The Mechanical and Aerospace Engineering (MAE) Department offers an undergraduate program leading to a Bachelor of Science in Mechanical Engineering.
 The program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
 The Department offers varied programs of graduate study and research leading to the Master of Engineering, Master of Science, Doctor of Engineering and Doctor of Philosophy degrees in either Mechanical Engineering or Aerospace Engineering.
 For further information, please visit the Department's web site: www.eng.odu.edu/mae.

 Colin Britcher, Chief Departmental Advisor

-The mechanical engineering program is among the most basic of all engineering programs, with a curriculum that embraces the major areas of power, design, and mechanics.
-Seniors may enroll in one of three option areas:
+The mechanical engineering program is among the most basic of all engineering programs, with a curriculum that embraces the major areas of power, design, and fluid or solid mechanics.
+Seniors may enroll in one of three concentration areas:

 - Power/energy conversion

 The program is designed to prepare its graduates for professional practice in many facets of engineering, such as research, development, design, planning, testing, management, and consulting.
 The graduate is prepared to undertake challenging and creative engineering work in almost any industry, government agency, research organization, or consulting firm.
 The program also provides an excellent preparation for graduate school and the Fundamentals of Engineering (FE) Exam.

 An undergraduate student handbook providing rules and a detailed semester-by-semester plan for the program is available on the department's website.
 Courses are routinely scheduled in the evening to accommodate working students.
 Interested persons should contact the department at 683-6363.

 - To develop and maintain a high quality undergraduate program of study leading to the bachelor's degree in mechanical engineering.